pixolution/kube-prometheus-stack-plus-kafka/README.md

 # kube-prometheus-stack-plus-kafka

-Minimal example of starting a kind cluster, install the `kube-prometheus-stack` and `kafka` helm chart both into the same namespace `monitoring`.
+Minimal example of starting a kind cluster, install the [`kube-prometheus-stack`](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack) and [`kafka` helm chart](https://github.com/bitnami/charts/tree/main/bitnami/kafka/#installing-the-chart) both into the same namespace `monitoring`.
 The way of adding additional scrape configs to prometheus changed this year to this:
 * https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/proposals/202212-scrape-config.md

 But I cannot get it to work, please help!

-The script `start.sh` contains all steps to reproduce the issue.
+The script `start.sh` contains all steps to reproduce the issue (`stop.sh` deletes the cluster).
 Make sure the tools `curl` and `netcat` are installed:
 ```
 ./start.sh